Main content

 Connection to cross products

-Technically, the 3, times, 3 determinant above is not defined because it has vectors in the top row instead of numbers.
-But if we carry on evaluating it anyway, we arrive at the cross product of a, with, vector, on top and b, with, vector, on top.
+Technically, the 3×3 determinant above is not defined because it has vectors in the top row instead of numbers.
+But if we carry on evaluating it anyway, we arrive at the cross product of a and b.
 Many students find it easier to remember the formula for the cross product in terms of the determinant.

 What's next